dev-sys-do/sealci/docs/arch/dumplet.md

 ## How does Dumplet work?

 Dumpet interfaces with a running Docker daemon via the `bollard` package.
-It executes commands to retrieve container images (loaclly or from an external registry), unpack their content, then compiles an initramfs.
+It executes commands to retrieve container images (locally or from an external registry), unpack their content, then compiles an initramfs.